-Extension of aviation in the EU ETS to the EEA-EFTA States
+Extension of the EU ETS aviation regime to the EEA-EFTA States

-Under the agreement on the European Economic Area (EEA), the EU ETS was extended to the three EEA-EFTA counties - Iceland, Liechtenstein and Norway - in 2007.
+Under the agreement on the European Economic Area (EEA), the EU ETS was extended to the three EEA-EFTA countries - Iceland, Liechtenstein and Norway - in 2007.

 The EU legislation on the detailed interpretation of aviation activities has been incorporated into the EEA agreement by the EEA Joint Committee Decisions 6/2011 and 43/2011.